Get insider access

 7.5 Media Consumption

-The Samsung Odyssey G70A is great for consuming multimedia content.
+The Samsung Odyssey G70A is good for consuming multimedia content.
 Its 4k resolution allows you to watch the latest high-resolution videos, and it has wide viewing angles if you want to share the screen with a few friends.
-It also has decent ergonomics, but its swivel range is fairly narrow.
+It also has great ergonomics, but its swivel range is fairly narrow.
 Also, its dark room performance is bad because it has low contrast, and the edge-lit local dimming feature is terrible.

 Pros